Diana Containerships: Short Squeeze - Look Out Below

 Short Squeeze!

 On November 2nd, Diana Containerships Inc. (DCIX), a subsidiary of Diana Shipping Inc. (NYSE:DSX), completed a 1 for 7 reverse stock split, leaving approximately 757k shares outstanding.
 On November 3rd, when an opening price spike of 140% did not fade in the first hour of trading on very heavy volume, a massive short squeeze was triggered and the stock rallied to an intraday advance of almost 800% at 1:30 pm on mind bogglingly high volume.

-At the close DCIX had faded to a 348% gain on 28.39 million shares traded.
+At the close, DCIX had faded to a 348% gain on 28.39 million shares traded.
 Volume traded equaled more than 30 times the outstanding common stock for the company.
 Yes, 30 TIMES the outstanding common stock.

 Theoretically, the short covering in DCIX should have burnt itself out after volume 1 to 2 times the outstanding common stock traded.
 What appears to have happened is that the existing shorts covered in the first hour of trading and new shorts jumped in after the initial price spike.
 Then the cycle continued as those shorts covered and new shorts jumped in again, only to be forced to also cover.
 This frenzy continued until a blowoff spike that finally burnt itself out around 1:30 pm.
 The stock traded down steadily on persistent selling throughout the afternoon.